How do you celebrate Thanksgiving in your classroom?

-I used to work with a teacher who did a full on turkey lunch with her class for Thanksgiving celebrations, but with various allergies and food issues that became too much hassle.
-Instead, we had a “potluck” of donated food from the “safe list” and filled our plates!
+I used to work with a teacher who did a full-on turkey lunch with her class for Thanksgiving celebrations but, with various allergies and food issues, it became too much of a hassle.
+Instead, she did a “potluck” of donated food from the class “safe list” and filled their plates!

 - We made our own placemats before eating.
 These were decorated with pictures and writing about things we were thankful for.

-- We paired up to talk with friends about things we were thankful to have learned so far in class!
-We added one thing we’d like to learn about in the future.
-These were cute to read!
+- We paired up to talk with friends about things we were thankful to have learned so far in class.
+We added one thing that we’d like to learn about in the future.
+These were so cute to read!

 - Each student made a card for a partner (that I chose) that described all the great qualities that person had.
-We brainstormed a list of ideas earlier so there was something to refer to.
-These were a hit!
+We brainstormed a list of ideas earlier so there was something for them to refer to.
+These were a big hit!

-This Thanksgiving, you may want to give “Friendsgiving” a try a your classroom!
+This Thanksgiving, you may want to give “Friendsgiving” a try in your classroom!